 There are a variety of specialty tracks for BSN and MSN prepared nurses to advance their education with the DNP: Adult-Gerontology Nurse Practitioner (AGNP), Family Nurse Practitioner (FNP), Primary and Acute Care Pediatric Nurse Practitioner (AC/PNP), Women’s Health Nurse Practitioner (WHNP), Psychiatric Mental Health Nurse Practitioner (PMHNP), or the (MSN-DNP) or (BSN-DNP).

-The post-baccalaureate DNP curriculum is designed for registered nurses who have completed a Bachelor of Science in Nursing degree or a Master of Science in Nursing degree with a generalist (non-APRN) or nursing education focus.
+The post-bachelor's DNP curriculum is designed for registered nurses who have completed a Bachelor of Science in Nursing degree or a Master of Science in Nursing degree with a generalist (non-APRN) or nursing education focus.
 The available specialty tracks are as follows:

 We also offer a specialty track to become a CRNA that is only offered as a BSN-DNP track: